Behavioral Addictions Are Often Substituted For A Drug or Alcohol Addiction

 What To Do If You Already Have a Behavioral Addiction

-If you believe you are currently addicted to a behavior or activity, don’t panic.
-Just like you got sober and gave up drugs and alcohol, you can also break the cycle of a behavioral addiction.
+If you believe you have an addiction to a behavior or activity, don’t panic.
+Just like you got sober and gave up drugs and alcohol, you can also break the cycle of behavioral addiction.

-If you are working a 12-Step program, talk to your sponsor about your situation.
-She will be able to give you some guidance about how you can get back on track.
+If you are working a 12-step program, talk to your sponsor about your situation.
+She will be able to give you some guidance about how you can get back on track and stop trading one addiction for another.
 Remember, there is no shame in having an addiction.
 Just take things one day at a time and remember that recovery is possible.